-ENGL 225: Writing in a Changing World, an intermediate-level elective building upon the concepts of genre awareness, writing as a process, and revision introduced in earlier courses, explores the variety of rhetorical situations that college-educated citizens encounter as well as the composing strategies and decision-making relevant to constructive participation in the discourse communities that make up contemporary society.
+ENGL 225: Writing in a Changing World, an intermediate-level elective that figures into the Writing Minor, ENGL225 builds upon the concepts of genre awareness, writing as a process, and revision introduced in earlier courses, explores the variety of rhetorical situations that college-educated citizens encounter as well as the composing strategies and decision-making relevant to constructive participation in the discourse communities that make up contemporary society.

 Curriculum and pedagogy for all course offerings in the FYWP grow out of program-wide learning outcomes that guide the work of instructors and students in developing and documenting the knowledge, abilities, and attitudes that support college-level writing and research.
 Click here to view the FYWP outcomes.